Adeline, Countess of Cardigan and Lancastre: Countess of Cardigan

-Rumours spread after she was frequently seen riding without a chaperone in the company of seventh Earl of Cardigan, who famously led the Charge of the Light Brigade at the Battle of Balaclava in 1854, and was a friend of her father.
-The Earl was still married to the former Mrs. Elizabeth Tollemache Johnstone, whom Cardigan had married in 1826, after she was divorced by another army officer, Lt.
-Col. Christian Johnstone, although Cardigan was separated from his wife since 1837.
-Criticism from her father caused her to leave home in 1857.
+Rumours spread after Adeline was frequently seen riding without a chaperone in the company of seventh Earl of Cardigan, who famously led the Charge of the Light Brigade at the Battle of Balaclava in 1854, and was a friend of her father.
+The Earl was still married to the former Mrs. Elizabeth Tollemache Johnstone, after she was divorced by another army officer.
+Criticism from her father caused Adeline de Horsey to leave home in 1857.
 After a period in a hotel, she took a furnished house in Norfolk Street, Park Lane, and became the Earl of Cardigan's mistress.
-After the Earl's wife died in July, 1858, the couple sailed away together on the Earl's yacht and married in Gibraltar on 28 September 1858.
-She was shunned by polite society, but was an accomplished musician and horsewoman, and acknowledged as a leading courtesan.
+After the Earl's wife died in July, 1858, the couple sailed away together on the Earl's yacht and married in Gibraltar on 28 September, 1858.
+Although shunned by polite society, Adeline de Horsey was an accomplished musician and horsewoman, and acknowledged as a leading courtesan.
 She was left a life interest in the Cardigan estates on her husband's death in March 1868.

 Second marriage

 After she was widowed, the Countess of Cardigan received a number of marriage proposals.
 One was from Benjamin Disraeli, whom she had known all her life.
 She reported that although she liked him very well, he had one drawback – his bad breath.
 She decided not to marry Disraeli and shortly after, while holidaying in Paris, she met and became engaged to a Portuguese nobleman, Dom António Manuel de Saldanha e Lancastre, 1st Count of Lancastre, a descendant of John of Gaunt.
 They were married at the Roman Catholic Chapel, King Street, Portman Square on 28 August 1873.
-Against usual custom, she merged her former title as an English dowager countess with her new title as wife of a Portuguese count, and styled herself the Countess of Cardigan and Lancaster.
+Against usual custom, she merged her former title as an English dowager countess with her new title as wife of a Portuguese count, and styled herself the Countess of Cardigan and Lancastre.
 When first married, the couple lived in England.
 However the Count, who suffered from chronic bronchitis, was unable to tolerate the English fogs and winter weather.
 He was also bored by country life, preferring to live in Paris.
 In 1879 however, the Countess realised she needed to return to England as her estates were suffering from her absence.
 The marriage lasted until the Count's death from bronchitis in 1898 and, although the Countess regularly travelled to the continent to visit her husband, they did not live together after 1879.

 Her title as Countess of Lancastre caused displeasure to Queen Victoria, who liked to travel incognito in Europe as "Countess of Lancaster."